SamuRoj/AREP_Taller_6/README.md

 │   │           └───property
 │   │               │   PropertyApplication.java # Runs the app through the port 8080
 │   │               │
+│   │               ├───config # Configures the app to receives cross origin requests │   │               │       SecurityConfig.java
+│   │               │
 │   │               ├───controller # Handles the request from the clients to the endpoints │   │               │       PropertyController.java
+│   │               │       UserController.java
 │   │               │
 │   │               ├───dto # Maps the values of the user into a data transfer object │   │               │       PropertyDto.java
+│   │               │       UserDto.java
 │   │               │
 │   │               ├───exception # Custom exception to handle errors
 │   │               │       PropertyNotFound.java
 │   │               │
 │   │               ├───model # Entity being used at the database │   │               │       Property.java
+│   │               │       UserEntity.java
 │   │               │
 │   │               ├───repository # Communicates the app with the database │   │               │       PropertyRepository.java
+│   │               │       UserRepository.java
 │   │               │
 │   │               └───service # Logic of each endpoint
 │   │                       PropertyService.java
+│   │                       UserService.java
 │   │
-│   └───resources
-│       │   application.properties # Setup of the application
+│   └───resources # Setup of the application
+│       │   application.properties
 │       │
 │       ├───img # Images used in the README
 │       │       After_Delete.png